Annual Recurring Revenue (ARR) Calculator

 Calculating your ARR with our tool is the first step.
 The next is to grow it.
 Focus on these three key areas:

 1. Acquire New Customers: This is the most straightforward method.
 Adding new customers on recurring contracts directly increases your “New ARR.”
+Google Ads is one of the important channels to acquire new customers.

 2. Increase Expansion Revenue: Grow revenue from your existing customers.
 This is often more cost-effective.